A guide to osteopathic manipulative treatment for degenerative disc disease

-Dr. Andrew Still is the father of osteopathic medicine.
-He believed that the diseases of the body could be detected through changes in the surface of the human body.
-Further, he believed that disease could be treated through manual manipulation of the body.
-These manual manipulations are the basis of osteopathic manipulative treatment, or OMT.
-Osteopathic physicians believe OMT can be used to treat a variety of illnesses and injuries.
-Practitioners of OMT use their hands to move, stretch, and apply pressure to the muscles and joints of the body, with the dual purpose of diagnosing and treating a range of medical diseases.
-It is believed that OMT can relieve pain, as well as increase a person’s range of motion and encourage healing.
+Practitioners of osteopathic manipulative treatment (OMT) believe diseases can be detected through changes in the surface of the human body and these diseases could be treated by manual manipulation.
+Osteopathic physicians believe OMT can be used to treat a variety of illnesses and injuries, and they use their hands to move, stretch and apply pressure to the muscles and joints of the body, with the dual purpose of diagnosing and treating a range of medical diseases.
+OMT practitioners also believe that the treatment can relieve pain, as well as increase a person’s range of motion and encourage healing.

-Osteopathic manipulative treatment can be beneficial for patients experiencing low back pain and neck pain.
-It also may improve range of motion and flexibility.
-Manipulation treatments can include:
+With these issues OMT may be beneficial as a pain management tool and to improve range of motion and flexibility.
+Manipulation treatments include:

 - Balanced ligamentous tension